ricardoguimaraes2021/GearLog/GITHUB_RELEASE_GUIDE.md

 # GitHub Release Guide

-Complete guide for creating releases and publishing the Windows executable. - Publishing the .exe
+Complete guide for creating releases and publishing the Windows executable.

 This guide explains how to publish the `GearLogSetup.exe` file to GitHub Releases so users can download it.